evilwhite99/Heroes/README.md

 python main.py
 ```

-This will open a simple grid where you can move the hero using the arrow keys.
-The project is only a starting point and can be extended with additional gameplay mechanics.
+This will open a simple grid-based map with a few blocked cells.
+Use the arrow keys to move the hero while avoiding obstacles.
+The project is still minimal and can be extended with additional gameplay mechanics.